The National Curriculum 2014

-The mixed age classes at Clyst Heath are currently divided into three Learning Domains as follows:
+The mixed age classes at Clyst Heath are currently divided into four Learning Domains as follows:

 These Domains are each led by a Senior Member of the Leadership Team with expert knowledge linked to the age groups of the children.
 It is in these Domains that curriculum planning takes place and where the staff can discuss the content, skills and knowledge which need to be delivered as well as having the opportunity to moderate the quality of outcome.

 As a whole staff we have reviewed the content of the new curriculum 2014 and have divided it across the year groups appropriately in order to build a Learning Journey for individual children.
 This also ensures that repetition and/or duplication is avoided.